Sumit00007/book-record-management/README.md

 ## /users/{id}

-GET : Get a user by id
+GET : Get a user by id✅
-PUT : Update a user by id
+PUT : Update a user by id✅
 DELETE : Delete a user by id (check if he/she still has an issued book.)

 ## /users/subscription-details/{id}